 Choose your default currency and connect your WPForms with Stripe.

-You will need to log in to your Stripe account, authorize WPForms, etc.
+You will need to log in to your Stripe account, authorize.net and WPForms, etc.

 And then, get back to our form wizard, configure the Stripe settings.